Crowdestor is a platform where investors can invest in business, real estate, transport and startup projects from just 50 Euro.

 My Results

 I have personally achieved an average interest rate of 12.70% on the projects that have concluded.
-The big problem is that there are many projects that are in debt collection or have been delayed for many months now.
+The big problem is that there are many projects that are in debt collection or have been delayed for months/years.

 Of course, COVID played a big part, and I was quite unlucky with some of my bigger investments, given that two restaurants I had invested in never even had the chance to open to the public due to lockdowns and a slowdown in the catering industry.
 This caused them to default.